zikosw/syn-antd/README.md

 ## Example shadow-cljs setup

 shadow-cljs can be a bit daunting.
 Here's an example of a basic project configuration for shadow-cljs.edn and package.json with syn-antd setup.

+The documentation has gotten a lot better in recent months, and you should [refer to it for further development](https://shadow-cljs.github.io/docs/UsersGuide.html).

 ### shadow-cljs.edn